MopigamesYT/BluePeanits/docs/CONTRIBUTING.md

 <h1>Contributing</h1>
 <a href="https://github.com/SwingTheVine/Wplace-BlueMarble/blob/main/LICENSE.txt" target="_blank" rel="noopener noreferrer"><img alt="Software License: MPL-2.0" src="https://img.shields.io/badge/Software_License-MPL--2.0-slateblue?style=flat"></a>
 <p>
-  Thank you for wanting to contribute to the userscript "Blue Marble"!
+  Thank you for wanting to contribute to the userscript "Blue Peanits"!
 It means a lot to me that someone likes my project enough to want to help it grow.
 If you haven't already done so, consider joining our Discord.
 You can ask questions about the userscript there and receive feedback.
   <br>
-  <b>Note</b>: If you are using AI, and you want to tell the AI how the codebase files are related to each-other, go to the <code>Class diagram of relationships for Blue Marble</code> diagram in the chart section of this file.
+  <b>Note</b>: If you are using AI, and you want to tell the AI how the codebase files are related to each-other, go to the <code>Class diagram of relationships for Blue Peanits</code> diagram in the chart section of this file.
 Copy the chart, and give it to the AI.
 </p>

 <h2>Summary</h2>
 <p>
   <ul>
     <li>I don't want to waste your time, so double check with me before starting a big change like adding a new feature.
-For example, imagine you spend 50 hours making a bot that automatically places pixels, then your pull request was rejected because a bot that automatically places pixles does not align with the "Mission" of Blue Marble.
+For example, imagine you spend 50 hours making a bot that automatically places pixels, then your pull request was rejected because a bot that automatically places pixles does not align with the "Mission" of Blue Peanits.
 That would be sad :(</li>
     <li>Follow the style of the project.
 E.g., if all overlays are made by calling `Overlay()`, and you want to make a new overlay, you should probably call `Overlay()` as well.</li>
     <li>Low quality code will be rejected.</li>
-    <li>You can find documentation for Blue Marble <a href="https://swingthevine.github.io/Wplace-BlueMarble/index.html" target="_blank" rel="noopener noreferrer">here</a>.</li>
+    <li>You can find documentation for Blue Peanits <a href="https://swingthevine.github.io/Wplace-BlueMarble/index.html" target="_blank" rel="noopener noreferrer">here</a>.</li>
   </ul>
 </p>